Oriental Rug Facts & History

 Just as there are many ways to clean clothing, there are many ways to clean Oriental, wool and silk area rugs.
 Cleaning methods vary in their advantages and disadvantages, but the key to superior cleaning results lies in the skill and commitment of the cleaning technician.

-The cleaning method selected will be dependent on several factors including: the construction of the rug (handmade, tufted, machine made, etc.), the type and degree of soiling, the reason for cleaning and if the area rug has been contaminated with pet urine or contains stains or insect damage.
+The cleaning method selected will be dependent on several factors including the construction of the rug (handmade, tufted, machine made, etc.), the type and degree of soiling, the reason for cleaning and if the area rug has been contaminated with pet urine or contains stains or insect damage.

-The most important thing a rug owner can do to protect the value and beauty of their Oriental rug is to select a cleaning company based on experience, certifications and make sure the company specialize in Oriental rug cleaning and repairs and NOTHING else.
+The most important thing a rug owner can do to protect the value and beauty of their Oriental rug is to select a cleaning company based on experience, certifications and make sure the company specializes in Oriental rug cleaning and repairs and NOTHING else.
 Too many carpet cleaning companies attempt to clean Oriental, wool and silk rugs without the skill or knowledge and end up shrinking them, causing the colors to bleed or flat out ruining them.

-Under normal wear we suggest cleaning your rug every 2-3 years depending on the color of the rug, if any spills are present and the amount of traffic it receives.
+Under normal wear, we suggest cleaning your rug every 2-3 years depending on the color of the rug, if any spills are present and the amount of traffic it receives.
 If you have pets or unusually high traffic a cleaning every year would be ideal.

 It takes approximately 7-10 days to do the normal cleaning process.
 Repairs and extra cleaning take more time.
 Dog & cat urine removal and odor treatments may take longer.

 NO!
-Proper rug cleaning is a craft that involves not only a great deal of specialized training, but industry specific certification, a lot of physical labor, a genuine love of Oriental rugs and experience.
+Proper rug cleaning is a craft that involves not only a great deal of specialized training but industry-specific certification, a lot of physical labor, a genuine love of Oriental rugs and experience.
 Low price cleaners are a HUGE warning sign, because they are a sign of untrained people, using cheap cleaning chemicals, which means a very high likelihood of your rug being damaged.
 Even if your rug is a “cheap” one and you do not want to invest in a good cleaning, you are better off replacing the rug with a new “clean” one than having a partially cleaned, chemically-laden rug given back to you by a low price budget cleaner.

-On a day to day basis we see carpet cleaning companies offering “Oriental rug cleaning” to their clients.
-Many of these companies do not own a rug cleaning plant and choose to clean client’s valuable rugs in a back parking lot using non-certified technicians, cheap cleaning solutions and a water hose.
+On a day to day basis, we see carpet cleaning companies offering “Oriental rug cleaning” to their clients.
+Many of these companies do not own a rug cleaning plant and choose to clean client’s valuable rugs in a back parking lot using non-certified technicians, cheap cleaning solutions, and a water hose.
 Sadly, the results often speak for themselves and clients are left with damaged rugs and an “I don’t know what happened” from the carpet cleaner.

 You should NEVER allow a carpet cleaning company cleaning to clean your rug at your home.
 Oriental, wool and silk rugs require hand washing, a thorough dusting that cannot be accomplished in a customer’s home, specialized cleaning solutions; pH conditioned rinses and controlled drying.
 The correct way to clean an Oriental rug can only be accomplished at a rug cleaning plant under exacting conditions at the hands of experienced technicians.